-The Scheme has incurred costs (including legal costs) of £7,923 over the year in question.
-As there are no funds in the Scheme to meet these a cost sharing agreement has been entered into with the other Milton Schemes.
-Two of these schemes have met the Schemes share of costs.
-If and when any recoveries are made from the Scheme's investments, these shared costs will be reimbursed to those schemes in the first instance.
+The Scheme has incurred costs (including legal costs) of £21,582 over the year in question and, also, incurred shared costs of £173 in respect of other Milton Schemes.
+If and when any recoveries are made from the other Scheme's investments, these shared costs will be reimbursed to the Scheme in the first instance.